 It was dry on the date of inspection.
-Leakage and water penetration around chimney breasts, window openings, etc are sometimes only visible during or immediately after, adverse weather conditions.
+Leakage and water penetration may only be visible to building components such as roof spaces, rainwater goods, around chimney breasts, window openings, etc. These are sometimes only visible during or immediately after, adverse weather conditions.